openhab/openhab-addons/addons/binding/org.openhab.binding.tado/README.md

 # tado° Binding

-The tado° binding integrates devices from [tado°](http://www.tado.com) into openHab.
+The tado° binding integrates devices from [tado°](http://www.tado.com).

 It requires a fully functional tado° installation.
 You can then monitor and control all zone types (Heating, AC, Hot Water) as well as retrieve the HOME/AWAY status of mobile devices.